Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

-A so-called $\alpha$-rich freeze-out is a special case of such QSE conditions, when the build-up of nuclei beyond He is hampered by the need of reaction sequences involving highly unstable $^8$Be (e.g. $\alpha+\alpha+\alpha \rightarrow ^{12}$C or $\alpha+\alpha+n \rightarrow ^9$Be) which are strongly dependent on the density of matter.
-The first part of these reaction sequences involves a chemical equilibrium for $\alpha+\alpha \leftrightarrow ^{8}$Be which is strongly shifted to the left side of the reaction equation, due to the half life of $^{8}$Be ($t_{1/2}=6.7 \times 10^{-17}$s).
-Reasonable amounts of $^{8}$Be, which permit the second stage of these reactions via an alpha or neutron-capture, can only be built-up for high densities.
-The reation rates for the combined reactions have a quadratic dependence on density in comparison to a linear density dependence in regular fusion reactions.
-Therefore, for low densities the NSE cannot be kept and an overabundance of alpha particles (helium) remains, permitting only a (much) smaller fraction of heavier elements to be formed than in an NSE for the intermediate temperature/density regime (determined by binding energies of nuclei).
-This result is, if cooling causes a freeze-out of charged-particle reactions, called an $\alpha$-rich freeze-out and leads to the fact that (a) the abundance of nuclei heavier than He is (strongly) reduced in comparison to their NSE abundances, and (b) the abundance maximum of the (fewer) heavy nuclei is shifted (via final alpha captures) to heavier nuclei in comparison to an NSE\@.
-While this maximum would normally be around Fe and Ni (the highest binding energies) with A=50-60, it can be shifted up to A about 90.
+A so-called $\alpha$-rich charged-particle freeze-out is a special case of such QSE conditions, when the build-up of nuclei beyond $^4$He is hampered by the need of ``three-body'' reaction sequences, involving highly unstable $^8$Be (e.g. $\alpha+\alpha+\alpha \rightarrow{} ^{12}\text{C} + \gamma$ or $\alpha+\alpha+n \rightleftarrows{} ^9$Be) which are strongly dependent on the density of matter (see Fig.~\ref{explosi}).
+The first part of these reaction sequences involves a chemical equilibrium for $\alpha+\alpha \rightleftarrows{} ^{8}$Be which is strongly shifted to the left side of the reaction equation, due to the half-life of $^{8}$Be ($t_{1/2}=6.7 \times 10^{-17}$s).
+Reasonable amounts of $^{8}$Be, which permit the second stage of these reaction sequences via an alpha or neutron-capture, can only be built-up for high densities.
+The reaction rates for the combined (three-body) reactions have a quadratic dependence on density in comparison to a linear density dependence in two-body fusion reactions.
+Therefore, for low densities the NSE cannot be kept and an overabundance of alpha particles ($^4$He) remains, permitting only a (much) smaller fraction of heavier elements to be formed than in an NSE (determined by binding energies of nuclei).
+This $\alpha$-rich freeze-out leads to two features: (a) the abundance of nuclei heavier than $^4$He is (strongly) reduced in comparison to their NSE abundances, and (b) the abundance maximum of the (fewer) heavy nuclei is shifted (via final alpha captures) to heavier nuclei in comparison to an NSE\@.
+While this maximum would normally be around Fe and Ni (the highest binding energies) with $A=50$--60, it can be shifted up to $A$ about 90 for $\alpha$ mass fractions $X_{He}$ after freeze-out in excess of 40\% \citep[see Figs.\ref{explosi}, \ref{fig_far1} and][] {hoffman.woosley.qian:1997,Freiburghaus.Rembges.ea:1999}.